firecmsco/firecms/website/docs/entities/properties/string.md

   disabled, may make the URL unusable and lose the original reference to Cloud Storage, so it is not encouraged to use this flag.
 Defaults to false.
+* `postProcess` Async callback to post process resulting file path urls. useful for adding blurhash / metadata.
+* `dropzoneCustomProps` Specific dropzone props that can be used to extend dropzone functionality.
+[Properties documented here](https://react-dropzone.js.org/#src)

 ```tsx
 import { buildProperty } from "./builders";